 The first time you install, the Base Operating System (BOS) installation program presents menus from which you must choose setup options.
 This initial installation also automatically starts a post-installation configuration program, either the graphical Configuration Assistant or the ASCII Installation Assistant.
-For more information about Configuration Assistant and Installation Assistant, refer to "Configuring AIX" on page 127.
+For more information about Configuration Assistant and Installation Assistant, refer to "Configuring AIX" on page 81.

 For subsequent installations, you can change many aspects of the default BOS install program by editing the bosinst.data file.
 For example, to install the BOS without menus, you can specify that no prompts be provided.
 You can also customize a BOS installation to bypass Configuration Assistant or Installation Assistant and start your own configuration script.
 Also, the bosinst.data file can be used to replicate one set of installation settings on other machines.
+Set the CONNECTION field for obtaining the correct hard disk information for each system.
 For example, system administrators can create a bosinst.data file with settings that can be used to install all the machines they support that have the same configuration.
-For AIX 4.3.3 and later versions of the operating system, you can use the Web-based System Manager Reinstall Base Operating System wizard to install systems from product or backup media.
-This application lets you customize your installation by answering prompts before installation and creates a bosinst.data file appropriate for the type of installation wanted.
-For more information on the bosinst.data file, refer to "The bosinst.data file" on page 38.
+For more information on the bosinst.data file, refer to "The bosinst.data file" on page 44.